 5. Is it possible to transfer ownership after the death of a joint owner?

 Yes, depending on how the property was owned.
-We help ensure HM Land Registry records are updated accordingly.
+Ownership records can be updated once the required documentation is submitted.

 Start Your Ownership Update with Property Swift

 Transferring property ownership from joint to sole doesn’t have to be stressful or confusing.
-With Property Swift, you can manage it all online — securely, efficiently, and with expert support.
+With Property Swift, you can manage your application online through a clear, structured process.

 🎯 Start your ownership update today and experience the faster, digital way to handle property transfers in the UK.